harrisonjansma/Portfolio/README.md

 <p align="center">
 <img src="images/harrison.png" height=300></p>

+Hi, my name is Harrison Jansma.

-I am a graduate student and researcher at the University of Texas at Dallas.
+I am a graduate student and researcher at the University of Texas at Dallas studying computer science.
 I am passionate about machine learning, computer vision, and web app development.

-In my spare time I build websites, read research papers, and play Overwatch.
-I also exercise regularly and play with my german shepherd, Huckleberry.
+I am a pragmatist at heart, I believe in the importance of applying machine learning to make a difference in the world.
+This means writing about my experiences as a self-taught Data Scientist as well as applying my models in real-world production systems.

 <p>